wteo026/CZ1115-Introduction-to-Data-Science-and-Artificial-Intelligence-Mini-Project/README.md

 ### Model Used
 1. Decision Tree
 2. RandomForest Regression
-3. As most of the variables are categorical variables, we also make use of Cramers V Value and Point Biserial Correlation Coefficient to determine the relationship between the predictors and response variable.
+3. Cramers V Value
+4. Point Biserial Correlation Coefficient

 ### Conclusion
-1. Most variable does not affect Loan Status
+1. Most variable in the dataset does not affect Loan Status
 2. Credit_History is the most significant variable affecting Loan Status
+3. Property Area might be a variable affecting Loan Status
+4. Most of our variables are catergorial variables (Y,N,0,1)
+5. Resampling imbalanced data improved model performance especially on the minority class
-3. Our model is able to predict Loan Status with an accuracy of 92%
+6. Our model is able to predict Loan Status with an accuracy of 92%

 ### What did we learnt from this project?
-1. Changing data to allow u
+1. Resample
 2. Cramer V
 3. Point Biserial correlation